Warwick, NY: A Complete Guide by a local

 - Warwick Bed & Breakfast is located right in the village and in walking distance to shops, bars and restaurants.

-- Cider Mill Inn is bed & breakfast in and old Victorian farmhouse complete with a porch and garden pool.
+- Cider Mill Inn is a bed & breakfast in an old Victorian farmhouse complete with a porch and garden pool.

-- Stagecoach Inn is located in Goshen.
+- Stagecoach Inn is located in the neighboring town of Goshen.
 It has a restaurant, 5 bedrooms and a lovely backyard.

-- Glenmere Mansion is a breathtaking estate, now luxury hotel and spa.
+- Glenmere Mansion was a private breathtaking estate, now transformed into a luxury hotel and spa.

 Where to Eat

-Warwick has a mix of cuisines on offer such as Mexican, Thai, Japanese and Greek though it’s heavy on Italian options like Fratello’s, Franico’s Bravos, Viviano’s and Grappa.
-In all honestly, I like eating American food in this classic American town.
+Warwick has a mix of cuisines to offer such as Mexican, Thai, Japanese and Greek though it’s heavy on Italian options like Fratello’s, Franico’s Bravos, Viviano’s and Grappa.
+In all honesty, I like eating American food in this classic American town.
 For me, it’s what Warwick does best.
 Here are some of my hometown favorites!

 Warwick Restaurants and Cafes